harshadanu/alQuran/README.md

-## Hello Card + Five Card Dialer Privacy Policy
+## alQuran Privacy Policy

-This document describes how Hello Card + Five Card Dialer handles your privacy.
-To summarize: Hello Card + Five Card Dialer itself functions entirely client side and does not share any data with external servers.
+This document describes how alQuran application handles your privacy.
+To summarize: alQuran itself functions entirely client side and does not share any data with external servers.
 All data is stored and processed on your phone.

 ### Access to hardware in Android

-Hello Card + Five Card Dialer may request access to the following hardware based on what features you use:
+alQuran may request access to the following hardware based on what features you use:

-   1) CALL_PHONE :
-      Application is using native calling functionality to make call.

-   2) READ_CONTACTS:
-      Application requests user for accessing phone contacts, that will make user to select the number directly from contact and dial to that number.

-   3) INTERNET
+   1) INTERNET
       Application contains Ads from google. if internet is not available will not show Ads and will hide the area for Ads to get more space in screen.

 ### Stoarge of card data